lab1092/blender-manual_ja/manual/modeling/meshes/editing/subdividing/knife_subdivide.rst

 Confirming and selection
 ========================

-Pressing :kbd:`Esc` or :kbd:`rmb` at any time cancels the tool, and pressing :kbd:`enter` confirms the cut, with the following options:
+Pressing :kbd:`Esc` or :kbd:`RMB` at any time cancels the tool, and pressing :kbd:`Enter` confirms the cut, with the following options:

-:kbd:`enter` will leave selected every edge except the new edges created from the cut.
+:kbd:`Enter` will leave selected every edge except the new edges created from the cut.

 Limitations